The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Donald Mccorquodale is a Neurologist in Salt Lake City, Utah.
+Donald Mccorquodale is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Mccorquodale is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Cerebellar Degeneration, Essential Tremor, Primary Orthostatic Tremor, and Neuralgia.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Cerebellar Degeneration, Essential Tremor, Primary Orthostatic Tremor, and Neuralgia.
+Dr. Mccorquodale is board certified in American Board Of Psychiatry And Neurology.
 Dr. Mccorquodale is currently accepting new patients.

 Experienced in Opsoclonus-Myoclonus Syndrome